 Linden – the coolest neighborhood of Hannover

-To my utter joy Hannover is full of brutalism architecture.
+To my utter joy, Hannover is full of brutalist architecture.
 I know for many it’s hard to love concrete masterpieces but I’m a huge fan of these and I was almost jumping with joy when I saw them.
 There are so many of them in the center but the most famous building is the residential block in Linden.

 This area is worth exploring anyway!
 Linden is the closest to famous Berlin lifestyle you will find in Hannover.
 While Central Linden is chic and sophisticated with more upscale vibe and perfect for young families (kind of like Prenzlauer Berg in Berlin) North Linden is more edgy and funky (like Berlin’s Kreuzberg).

 On Saturday early afternoon both places were vibrant, full of people enjoying their lunch or coffee in numerous outdoor places and it was clear to me that Linden is a good place to live in Hannover.
-Later on I learnt it’s currently the most desired neighborhood in the city so I wasn’t far from the truth.
+Later on, I learned it’s currently the most desired neighborhood in the city so I wasn’t far from the truth.